dhiego22/gentle/README.md

   Then, open a web browser and type `localhost:8501`

 ## Running with Docker

-- Inside the main folder, type:
+- Install Docker engine and Docker compose.
+Inside the main folder, type:

   `docker-compose up`